ClassOrg-Data-Sci-F2024/L1Arb-Eng-Articles-Analysis/Data_pipeline.md

 model <- udpipe_load_model(file = ("english-ewt-ud-2.5-191206.udpipe"))
 ```

-The POS tagger does not specify mass nouns, an distinguishing them from
+The POS tagger does not specify mass nouns, and distinguishing them from
-singular count nous is important for the analysis.
+singular count nouns is important for the analysis.
 Thus a list of mass
 nouns was created to later tag the included nouns as mass:

 ``` r